mkeller3/FastGeospatial/README.md

 | `POST` | `/api/v1/analysis/clip` | [Clip](#Clip)  |
 | `POST` | `/api/v1/analysis/merge` | [Merge](#Merge)  |

+## Endpoint Description's

 ## Analysis Status
-Any time an analysis is submitted it given a process_id to have the analysis run in the background.
+Any time an analysis is submitted it given a process_id to have the analysis run in the background using [FastAPI's Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/).
 To check the status of an analysis, you can call this endpoint with the process_id.

 ## Example Call